lwxbkr/homepage/content/home/people.md

 [[member]]
 	id = "Shuo Chen"
 	position = "Graduate student"
-	image = "chenshuo.jpg"
+	image = "chenshuo1.png"
 	email = "shuochen@student.cup.edu.cn"
-	description = "I graduated from Xinjiang University with a major in Exploration Technology and Engineering in July 2019.Since September 2019, I have been studying with a postgraduate majoring in Geological eEgineering at China University of Petroleum (Beijing).In July 2020, I went to the Research Institute of Petroleum Exploration and Development-Northwest(NWGL), Petrochina for an internship."
+	description = "Since September 2019, I have been studying with a postgraduate majoring in Geological Engineering at China University of Petroleum (Beijing).I am interested in the interpretation of seismic data, especially the seismic attributes and seismic facies analysis.
+In my spare time, I like to play badminton with friends."

 [[member]]
 	id = "Lin Zhang"